 Here's Why This Recipe Works

-One-Bowl Recipe That Can Be Prepared In Under 5 Minutes
+- A Healthy, Plant-Based No-Bake Dessert That Can Be Prepared in Under 5 Minutes!

-Simply add all the ingredients together in a medium-sized mixing bowl, stir everything together, then transfer the cookies to a cookie sheet.
+Simply add all the ingredients together in a large mixing bowl, stir everything together, then transfer the cookies to a cookie sheet.

 The hardest part is waiting for them to firm up in the freezer then they're ready to enjoy!

-I am so excited to have finally taken the time to re-make these classic Chocolate Peanut Butter Oatmeal No-Bake Christmas cookies that I have enjoyed since I was a child.
+I am so excited to have finally taken the time to re-make these classic No-Bake Chocolate Oatmeal Christmas cookies that I have enjoyed since I was a child.

 And I don't mean just go for one or two.
 My obsession was so shameful, I had to wait until there was no one in the kitchen to grab 4 or 5 at a time so no one would see me.